pythonpune/python-workshop/file_and_modules.md

-## File operations
+## Filesystem operations
-* file is a storage format where we store information on the computer.
+* A file is stored as a resource on the computer on top of a [filesystem](https://www.tldp.org/LDP/sag/html/filesystems.html) which is a storage format.
-* It might text files like music, video, code and other stuff or binary files which are only understood able by computer.
+* Files can be text , music or media or any binaries which can only be understood by computer.
 * By using Python, we can easily manipulate these files.
-* let's create a file names.txt and add few names.
+* Let's create a file - names.txt and add few names in it.
-* mode of files based on purpose
+* list of different modes for opening files:
 * r - read the content of file, setted default
 * w - write the content to file, if file is not there it will create it.
 * a - append contents to the file.